jessepav/lacygoill-wiki-backup/tmux/option.md

     $ tmux show -gv clock-mode-colour
     blue~

+## What are the two differences between `show-options` and `show-options -v`?

+`show` shows the value of an option and its name, while `show -v` only shows the value.

+`show` shows  the value  of an  option as if  it was  stored in  a double-quoted string, while `show -v` shows it as if it was stored in a single-quoted string.

+    $ tmux set @foo '\z' \; show @foo
+    @foo \\z~

+    $ tmux set @foo '\z' \; show -v @foo
+    \z~

 ##
 # Setting an option
+## What's the purpose of the global value of an option?

+If the local value is not set, it will inherit the global value.

+This also applies to hooks, since they are implemented as array options.

+##
 ## How to make sure tmux uses the global value of an option?

 Unset its local value.